Making Tax Digital for Income Tax: digital record-keeping direction

 An eligible person:

-This notice does not apply to a joint property owner who decides not to create digital records as set out above.
+Section 1 of this direction does not apply to a joint property owner who decides not to create digital records as set out above.

 2. Turnover below the VAT registration threshold

-A relevant person with an annual turnover from either self-employment or property that is below the VAT registration threshold, may choose to categorise their digital records of income and expenses in less detail.
+A relevant person with an annual turnover from either self-employment or UK property that is below the VAT registration threshold, may choose to categorise their digital records of income and expenses in less detail.

 More information is available about the restriction on finance cost relief for individual landlords.